nlpsoc/STEL/readme.md

+**NOTE:** changing the batch size of BERT/RoBERTa changes performance.
+To get the highest possible performance, use an eval batch size of 1.

 Thank you for your interest in STEL!
 This is the code going with the EMNLP 2021 main conference paper [Does It Capture STEL?
 A Modular, Similarity-based Linguistic Style Evaluation Framework](https://aclanthology.org/2021.emnlp-main.569/).

 # Quickstart